lsst-sqre/sqr-006/index.rst

    The root endpoint, ``/``, for the documentation site's domain redirects, by default, to the ``lateset/`` directory of docs that reflects the ``master`` Git branch of the software's Git repository.
 2. From the documentation website, the user switch between versions of the documentation with a dropdown menu widget (e.g., implemented in React).

-The former is accomplished for LSST's doc platform by defining a directory structure that accommodates the classes of documentation versions we support, while the latter will be powered by the :ref:`LSST the Docs <ltd>`\ 's RESTful API for documentation discovery in conjunction with front-end engineering in the documentation website itself (which is outside the scope of this technical note).
+The former is accomplished for LSST's doc platform by defining a directory structure that accommodates the classes of documentation versions we support, while the latter will be powered by the :ref:`ltd-keeper <ltd-keeper>`\ 's RESTful API for documentation discovery in conjunction with front-end engineering in the documentation website itself (which is outside the scope of this technical note).

 Here we define the directory structure of an LSST software documentation site: